• Home

 Picture

-A Living Will, sometimes called an Advanced Medical Directive, is a legal document that allows you to state your wishes for the type of end of life care you want if you become so ill or incapacitated that you are no longer able to communicate with your doctor.
-The Living Will spares your loved ones the burden of trying to guess your wishes, helps avoid conflict among family members advocating different levels of treatment, and protects you from receiving more medical care than you want.
+Idaho's Advanced Care Planning Document allows you to appoint someone to make health care decisions for you if you become incapacitated, and state your wishes for the type of end of life care you want if you are no longer able to communicate with your doctor.
+Stating your end-of-life wishes spares your loved ones the burden of trying to guess your wishes, helps avoid conflict among family members advocating different levels of treatment, and protects you from receiving more medical care than you want.

-In Idaho, the Living Will comes into effect if (1) you are unable to communicate and (2) a doctor certifies that:
+In Idaho, your end-of-life wishes become relevant if (1) you are unable to communicate and (2) a doctor certifies that:

 1. You have an incurable or irreversible injury, disease, illness or condition